alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 - a FQDN: example.com
 - a VPS or bare metal server
-- an api backend web application wrapped into container image (let's call it api-container)
+- an api backend web application wrapped into a container image (let's call it `api-container`)
-- a SPA application
+- a SPA web application wrapped into another container image (let's call it `spa-container`)

 following text